urbit/urbit.org-reloaded/content/operations.md

 Ctrl-y    Yank from kill buffer
 ```

-### Web
+### Landscape

 On startup Urbit tries to bind to `localhost:80`.
-If you're already
-running something on port `80` -- such as any other HTTP server, or another urbit -- you'll find the urbit
-that you just started on `8080`, `8081`, and so on.
-For planets only, we also proxy web
-domains through Urbit's own servers.
-Any planet `~your-urbit` is also at
-`your-urbit.arvo.network`, but only after you [set up DNS](../dns-proxying).
+If you're already running something on port `80` -- such as any other HTTP server, or another urbit -- you'll find the urbit that you just started on `8080`, `8081`, and so on.
+For planets only, we also proxy web domains through Urbit's own servers.
+Any planet `~your-urbit` is also at `your-urbit.arvo.network`, but only after you [set up DNS](#dns-proxying).

-Your urbit serves a simple homepage from `http://localhost` or
-`https://your-urbit.arvo.network` that should be self-explanatory.
-Since
-our HTTPS isn't audited / battle tested, we just call it "secure" HTTPS.
+Once running, you can sign into Landscape, your ship’s web interface, from `http://localhost` or `https://your-urbit.arvo.network`.
+Since our HTTPS isn't audited / battle tested, we just call it "secure" HTTPS.
 You can find that on `8443`.
-Or `8444` (and so on) if you're already
-running something on `8443`.
+Or `8444` (and so on) if you're already running something on `8443`.

 ### Moons {#moons}

-Planets can spawn moons, which are meant for connected devices: phones, smart
-TVs, digital thermostats.
-The basic idea is: your planet runs permanently in a
-data center somewhere and moons run on all your devices.
-Each planet can issue
-~4 billion (`2^32`) moons.
+Planets can spawn moons, which are meant for connected devices: phones, smart TVs, digital thermostats.
+The basic idea is that your planet runs permanently in a data center somewhere, while moons run on all your devices.
+Each planet can issue ~4 billion (`2^32`) moons.

 To generate a random moon from your planet, run: